Vaghik1/javascript-tutorial-en/1-js/02-first-steps/05-types/article.md

     ```js run
     alert( Infinity ); // Infinity
     ```
-- `NaN` represents a computational error.
+- `NaN` (Not a Number) represents a computational error.
 It is a result of an incorrect or an undefined mathematical operation, for instance:

     ```js run
     alert( "not a number" / 2 ); // NaN, such division is erroneous